-Our VisionBy joining the expertise in international economics and finance of the International Business School with concepts from both the Department of Psychology and the Heller School for Social Policy at Brandeis University, the club explores a multi-dimensional understanding of behaviors in economics and finance.
-With a sustainable foundation in place and as behavioral concepts are explored, the club will improve and expand to meet the needs of the student body in academia and extra-curricular activities.
+Our VisionBy combining the expertise in international economics and finance at Brandeis International Business School with concepts from both the Department of Psychology and the Heller School for Social Policy at Brandeis University, the club explores a multi-dimensional understanding of behaviors in economics and finance.
+With a sustainable foundation in place as behavioral concepts are explored, the club will improve and expand to meet the needs of the student body in both academia and extra-curricular activities.

 Meet the Board

 My name is Chinmayee, one of the Co-Presidents of this club.
 This club had a lot to do with me coming to Brandeis IBS.
 I am a second year MA student from India.
 We are irrational decision makers, and it's proven, while Economics is based on rational individuals.
 I find it fascinating that there is proof and there is so much literature in this field of behavioral economics.
 It's one of the reasons I joined this club, to explore this topic and I am more than glad to be heading it!
 Did you know that if you shopped with your debit card, you'd spend much less than what you would with your credit card?
 Try that experiment on yourself!
 These are the kind of things you will learn about in this club and I hope we can make you better decision makers through all your interactions here.
 I am a Chartered Accountant by profession, and have worked with the Ministry of Finance in India on building an country-wide accounting system.
 At Brandeis IBS, I was fortunate enough to be on the Board of NABE and iBEAF in my first year, and also the editorial team of Cyprea -- the online magazine of NABE.
 I also went to Cuba on a Hassenfeld Fellowship trip, which was one of my best experiences here.
 It taught me a lot about the human spirit and how it is above politics.
 After Brandeis IBS, I want to work in managing country risk in investments.